Unboxing My Obsession with Vintage

 3. Master Online Vintage Shopping

 Some of my swoon-worthy pieces have been found online.
 Platforms like Etsy, Depop, and curated Instagram pages are treasure troves when you know how to browse.
-Just be sure to check measurements (they didn’t make sizing charts back then) and ask about fabric conditions before hitting "buy."
-I would also suggest avoiding the scroll after a few too many champagnes; wrong turns can be easily made if you become too ‘click happy’!
+Just be sure to check measurements (they didn’t make sizing charts before the 1970’s) and ask about fabric conditions before hitting "buy."

 4. Focus on Timeless Staples

-While it’s tempting to go full-on 70s hippie (fringe everything!), start with versatile staples.
+While it’s tempting to go full-on 70’s hippie (fringe everything!), start with versatile staples.
 Think tailored blazers, little black dresses, boxy leather jackets, or classic wiggle skirt silhouettes that never go out of style.
 Build a wardrobe that can blend eras effortlessly; this is one of my best tips for integrating vintage into your everyday.

-5. Learn the Art of Upcycling
+5. Learn the Art of Up-cycling

-Sometimes your vintage find may need a little TLC.
-A nip and tuck at the tailor or a DIY repair can transform a “meh” item into a showstopper.
 While you're at it, mix modern pieces with your retro finds to keep your look feeling up-to-date.
 Don’t be afraid of a loose button or a detached label; these are all easily resolved and make the wear all the more rewarding when brought back to life!
-Someone’s gotta do it; it might as well be you.

-6. Trust Your Gut (and Your Taste)
+6. Trust Your Gut (and YOUR Taste)

 The best part of vintage?
 It’s endlessly personal.
 If something speaks to you, snap it up.
-Maybe it’s a high-collared lace shirt from the 1970s that screams Jane Birkin, or a boxy 90s coat that makes you feel like you walked out of Melrose Place.
+Maybe it’s a high-collared lace shirt from the 1970’s that screams Jane Birkin, or a boxy 90’s coat that makes you feel like you walked out of Melrose Place.
 Trust your instincts and wear your finds with confidence.
 Your style is your story; own it.

-Making Yesterdays, today.
+Making Yesterdays, Today.

 If you’re still on the fence about jumping into vintage, start small.
 Slip on that retro band tee or tweed wiggle skirt and take it for a spin.
 Once you dip your toes into this timeless pool, you’ll find it hard to leave.

-Whether you’re on the hunt amongst Sydney vintage stores, bidding at estate auctions, or perusing online, remember one thing: style may evolve, but great taste never goes out of fashion.
+Whether you’re on the hunt amongst Sydney vintage stores, bidding at estate auctions, or perusing online, remember one thing.